-Assessment with regards to the realizability of deferred tax assets
+Assessment on recoverability of deferred tax assets

-As described in note 2.3.22 of the accompanying consolidated financial statements, the carrying amount of deferred tax assets is assessed by the Group at each reporting date, and the Group recognizes deferred tax assets to the extent that it is probable that taxable profit will be available against which the deductible temporary differences can be utilized.
+As described in note 2.3.21 to the consolidated financial statements, the Group assesses the carrying amount of deferred tax assets at the end of each reporting period and recognizes deferred tax assets to the extent that it is probable that taxable income will be available against which the deductible temporary differences can be utilized.

-Complexities exist when assessing the realizability of deferred tax assets as it involves management judgment by regarding the estimation of future taxable income and the period in which the future tax benefit will be utilized.
-The estimation of future taxable income involves significant management judgement in determining key items such as expected sales and operating expenses and as result, the assessment with regards to the realizability of deferred tax assets was identified as a key audit matter
+Assessing the recoverability of deferred tax assets requires complex procedures as management's judgment is necessary in estimating future taxable income and the period in which tax credits will be utilized.
+Because the estimation of future taxable income involves significant management judgement and inherent uncertainty existing in key variables such as expected sales and operating expenses, we identified the assessment on recoverability of deferred tax assets as a key audit matter.

-The main audit procedures that were performed to address the key audit matter are as follows:
+The main audit procedures that we have performed for this key audit matter are as follows:

-- Assessed key items such as sales and operating expenses which supported the estimation of the future taxable income through inspection of recent business forecasts and past performance reported to the Board of Directors - Performed a comparison between actual operating performance and expected future taxable income to evaluate the accuracy of the estimation for taxable income - Assessed the timing of the utilization of the tax loss carryforwards and deductible temporary differences
+- We assessed key variables such as sales and operating expenses, which are used for estimating future taxable income by inspecting recent business forecasts and past performance reported to the Board of Directors. - We compared the actual operating performance available before the reporting date with the expected future taxable income for evaluating the accuracy of the estimation for taxable income. - We assessed when the tax loss carryforwards and deductible temporary differences provided by the Group will be available.